-X= Mean of the variables
+X = Mean of the variables

-- \sum X=Sum of scores (observation) of variables - n= Total number of respondents - Interest of working Capital@10 per cent of variable inputs - 4.
+- $\Sigma$ X=Sum of scores (observation) of variables - n= Total number of respondents - 3.
+Interest of working Capital@10 per cent of variable inputs - 4.
 Rental Value of owned land@1/6 of gross income - 5.
 Interest on fixed capital@10 per cent of total capital assets (excluding land). - 6.
 Managerial Cost@10 per cent of total cost to account for managerial input. - 7.
 Cost of cultivation (per acre) =Operational Cost+Input Cost+FixedCost+Manageria Cost - 8.
 Net Return = Gross Return- Total Cost of Cultivation. - 9.
 Cost of production (per q) = (Total cost of cultivation -value of by product)/ Yield - 10.
-Benefit Cost Ratio= Gross Income /TotalCost of Cultivation - 11.
+Benefit Cost Ratio= Gross Income /Total Cost of Cultivation - 11.
 Cropping intensity: It is the ratio of the total cropped area to net area sownCropping intensity (%) = (Gross cropped area/net operated area)X100 - 12.
 Additional Cost= Cost incurred in processing of different stages viz. rice, floor & food product over grain - 13.
 Additional Benefit ratio=Additional net return/base price received overgrain data collected for the Agriculture year 2018-19.
-1.5 Moreover, respondents provided information of the results of this study.
+1.5 Moreover, respondents provided information based on their recall memory.
+Thus, there is a Chapter I cover the introductory part of the possibility of certain memory bias to enter in the study and key featurs of the programme is given presentation of the data.
+Therefore, considerable in Chapter II, impact of cultivation, processing & care is taken while generalizing the acceptability marketing are presented in chapter III and of the results of this study.